byt-ctrl/Arduino-LED-Gesture/README.md

 # 🖐 Control Your Arduino LEDs with Hand Gestures!

-Have you ever wished to control your Arduino LEDs just by raising your hand?
-With this project, it's completely possible!
-A webcam will be used to track how many fingers you raise, and the system will light up the LEDs accordingly.
-No more physical buttons, just gestures with your hand!
+Ever dreamt of controlling your Arduino LEDs just by raising your hand?
+With this project, it's possible!
+Using a webcam, the system will count how many fingers you are holding up and light the LEDs accordingly.
+No physical buttons, just gestures with your hand!

 ---

-## 🚀 Features:
+## 🚀 What are the Features :

 1. **Hand tracking with a webcam**: No more extra equipment except the webcam.
 2. **Control 5 LEDs with gestures**: Easily toggle LEDs on or off according to how many fingers you are holding up.